 Model 5 integrates the new opportunities for participation around services and digital roles (including certified digital preservation) defined in Model 3 with the restructuring of tangible collections roles described in Model 5.
 This model emphasizes allowing libraries to support long-term access to tangible FDLP materials in more flexible and collaborative ways, enabling libraries to redefine their tangible collections roles to better align with their own institutional priorities.
-In particular, this model's emphasis on collaboration can enable libraries to focus on those collections that especially complement local priorities while allowing greater flexibility for collections that offer limited local value.
-In addition to offering libraries greater flexibility in their tangible collections roles, this model also allows libraries a wide range of other opportunities to support common values in ways that align closely with their own missions and institutional priorities, through digital or services-oriented roles.
+In particular, this model's emphasis on collaboration can enable libraries to focus on those collections that especially complement local priorities while allowing greater flexibility for collections roles, this model also allows libraries a wide range of other opportunities to support common values in ways that align closely with their own missions and institutional priorities, through digital or services-oriented roles.